Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 Without any further data processing, plot the resulting information on six axes neatly arranged in a 2x3 or 3x2 grid.
 In these plots, the y-axis should be in units of degrees, and the x-axis in units of seconds. **Note**: Do not remove any data from the beginning of your measurement.
 You may choose to truncate your data toward the end if the pendulum isn't doing anything interesting.

+## Data fitting and the damping parameter

+It will be clear that the experiments involve such a large degree of damping that using the undamped equations of motion of the pendulum is not very useful beyong a rudimentary estimate of the frequency of its motion.
+In the next step, you will use the linearized equations of motion with damping to fit the experimental data.
+To do this, you must have the correct solution to the 'incorporating damping effects' part of the Theory section.
+This solution is in the form of a function $\theta(t)$ that has several parameters; although some of these parameters can be determined theoretically, in this section we will determine all parameters by a best-fit procedure that is described below.